 Other than the risk factors discussed below, there have been no material changes from the risk factors described in our 2015 Annual Report on Form 10-K. You should carefully consider the risks described in Item 1A of our 2015 Annual Report on Form 10-K and in this Quarterly Report on Form 10-Q before making a decision to invest in our common stock or evaluating Active Power and our business.
-The risks and uncertainties described in our 2015 Annual Report on Form 10-Q are not the only ones we face.
+The risks and uncertainties described in our 2015 Annual Report on Form 10-K and below in this Quarterly Report on Form 10-Q are not the only ones we face.
 Additional risks and uncertainties that we do not presently know, or that we currently view as immaterial, may also impair our business operations.